Density of the free additive convolution of multi-cut measures: Proofs of Theorems and

-The same statements hold if $\omega_0$ corresponds to the endpoint $E_{+}$ of an interval $[E_{-},E_+]$ in the support of the absolutely continuous part of $\mu$, by replacing $E-z_0$ by $z_0-E$.
-The proof of Theorem \ref{Theorem 22} then follows from the Cauchy-Stieltjes inversion formula and from the identity $z_0=t\omega_0$. \end{proof}
+The same statements hold if $E_0$ is the right endpoint $E_{+}$ of an interval $[E_{-},E_+]$ in the support of $\mu_{\mathrm{ac}}$, by replacing $x-E_t$ by $E_t-x$.
+The proof of Theorem \ref{Theorem 22} then follows from the Cauchy-Stieltjes inversion formula. \end{proof}